crowdin/crowdin-api-client-js/README.md

 ## Over-The-Air Content Delivery

+:dizzy: Recommended for translations delivery to your website or mobile application.

 You can also use the [Crowdin OTA Client JS](https://github.com/crowdin/ota-client-js) library to send the translated content to your web apps via content delivery.
 Crowdin Content Delivery uses a CDN vault that mirrors your project’s translated content.
 The updated translations will become available to users much faster.

 ## Seeking Assistance